chtrembl/azure-cloud/petstore/08-configure-apps-to-use-application-insights/README.md

 -   **Dependency**  -  [Calls from your server application](https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-dependencies)  to other services such as REST APIs or databases, and AJAX calls from your  [client code](https://docs.microsoft.com/en-us/azure/azure-monitor/app/javascript).
 -   **Availability**  - Results of  [availability tests](https://docs.microsoft.com/en-us/azure/azure-monitor/app/monitor-web-app-availability).

-*Note the above was taken from [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)*
+> 📝 Please Note, the above was taken from [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview)

 ## Guide
 In this guide we will look at what it takes to get your Spring Boot Applications (PetStoreApp & PetStore Service) configured to use these Azure Monitor features.
 We will cover the following: